We take zour privacy seriously.

 Once the client-attorney relationship is established, the holder of the data processing to the end and for the purposes pursuant to art.
-13, Legislative Decree 196/2003 ((hereinafter even referred as "T.U."), is Nicola Canestrini, Esq.
+13, Legislative Decree 196/2003 (hereinafter even referred as "T.U."), is Nicola Canestrini, attorney under italian law.

-Data handling performed by the Law Firm Studio legale Canestrini will be solely directed toward the exact and full performance of the assigned professional duty, with regard both to judicial and extrajudicial proceedings and towards the fulfilment of the obligations for clients' identification and data storage pursuant to the Ministry of Finance Decree no. 141, February 3, 2006.
+Data handling performed by the Law Firm Studio legale Canestrini will be solely directed toward the exact and full performance of the assigned professional duty, with regard both to judicial and extrajudicial proceedings and towards the fulfilment of the obligations for clients' identification and data storage pursuant to the anti-money laundering regulation for lawyers.

 Data handling might consist of all the operations or the whole of operations indicated in art.
 4, paragraph 1, subparagraph a) of T.U.: collection, entry, filing, storage, reference, processing, modification, screening, retrieval, comparison, use, interconnection, control, sharing, cancellation and destruction of data.
 Data handling operations might be performed by means of paper-based materials, as well as by means of computerized and/or electronic or anyhow automated instruments.